-Many businesses look beyond their business walls for reliable resources to work on projects requiring excessive amounts of time that drain internal resources.
+Many businesses look beyond their business walls for reliable resources to work on software for startups requiring excessive amounts of time that drain internal resources.

 Outsourcing software development makes fiscal sense for two reasons: organizing people and processes.
 Both enable achieving high productivity at reasonable costs.